evkx/evkx.github.io/content/technology/battery/thermalmanagement/_index.md

 For some models with low-power heating, getting the battery to optimal temperature in cold weather can be difficult.

-See below table for some example on battery heating power.
+See the table below for some examples of battery heating power

 <table class="table table-striped border">
     <thead>